liuayng201314/cloud-builder/README.md

 ### Configuring MCP Client

-Add server configuration to the MCP client configuration file (using Claude Desktop as an example, the configuration file is usually located at `~/Library/Application Support/Claude/claude_desktop_config.json` or the corresponding location on Windows):
+Add server configuration to the MCP client configuration file (using Cursor as an example):

 ```json
 {